RJHanson292/Getting_and_Cleaning_Data/Code Book.md

 #Code Book

 ##Variables
-- Subject: this is the ID of the test subject (the person wearing the device)
+- Subject: this is the ID of the test subject (the person wearing the device) (aged 19-48)
 - Activity: this is the activity that the subject was doing when the measurements were taken

-###Measurements (from original readme)
+###Measurements

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+Each Acc (acceleration) variable is measured in standard gravitational units g (roughly 9.81ms^-2) Each Gyro (angular velocity recorded by the gyroscope) uses units radians per second '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 - tBodyAcc-XYZ